The Present Simple Tense

 It rains in autumn.

-I often play tennis with my partner.
+I often play tennis with my

 I never get up early on Sundays.